-- A. Window signs shall be not occupy more than 60 percent of the glass upon which they are affixed. - B. Window signs that are not affixed to glass they shall not cover more than 20 percent of the window area.
+- A. Window signs shall be not occupy more than 40 percent of the glass upon which they are affixed. - B. Window signs that are not affixed to glass they shall not cover more than 20 percent of the window area. - C. Window signs shall only be permitted on ground floor windows. - D. Illumination is permitted.
+Window signs shall not flash.
+Window signs with illumination shall not exceed ten percent of the window area.